saksham-jais/NewsSphere/README.md

 npm start
 ```

-🔧 Make sure your backend API is running and accessible at:
+🔧 Backend API is running and accessible at:
 `https://newssphere-1pah.onrender.com/posts`

 ---